Welandagrisols/LitteForestJ/replit.md

 The application is designed to work in both production (with Supabase backend) and demo mode (with local mock data), making it accessible for testing and development without requiring immediate database setup.

-## Recent Changes (September 24, 2025)
+## Recent Changes (September 28, 2025)
-- ✅ **Replit Environment Setup**: Successfully configured for Replit deployment
+- ✅ **Fresh GitHub Import Setup**: Successfully imported and configured project in new Replit environment
 - ✅ **Dependencies**: Installed all Node.js dependencies via npm install
 - ✅ **Supabase Integration**: Verified and tested Supabase connection with real credentials
-- ✅ **Cross-Origin Configuration**: Added allowedDevOrigins to next.config.js for Replit proxy compatibility
+- ✅ **Cross-Origin Configuration**: Confirmed allowedDevOrigins in next.config.js for Replit proxy compatibility
 - ✅ **Deployment Configuration**: Set up autoscale deployment with build and start commands
 - ✅ **Workflow Configuration**: Frontend server running on port 5000 with proper host binding (0.0.0.0)
+- ✅ **Navigation Restructure**: Moved Impact Stories from standalone tab to Website Management > Impact Stories

 # User Preferences